-Private Investigator Hera Hunter struggled to control the rage forming in the pit of her stomach.
+Private Investigator Hera Hunter struggled to control the rage erupting in the pit of her stomach.
 She took a slow, deep breath.
 And then another.
 She’d learned the trick during two stints as a Marine Corp sniper.
 Never allow your emotions to interfere with an assignment, her commanding officer had scolded.
 The distraction could cause her to miss the target.
 Even worse, it could get her killed.

 She continued the slow, deep breaths until calm returned.
 Then she again focused her binoculars toward the clearing on a distant hill.
 Rye Dawson stood upon the summit of the main trail in Bentley State Park, an area of pine forest and small lakes that lay just south of the city of Centreville.
 Although he was alone, his lips moved.
 He appeared to be singing.

 It was the singing that aroused her ire.
 An innocent young girl lay dead in the ground by his hand.
-Her parents still mourned, since they would never know the pride of watching their only child receive her high school diploma, or the joy of holding a grandchild in their arms.
+Her parents still mourned, for they would never know the pride of watching their only child receive her high school diploma, or the joy of holding a grandchild in their arms.
 They’d never again feel the warmth and satisfaction of a family Thanksgiving dinner.

-Yet, the psychopath who had diminished their lives forever was free to enjoy the amenities of a state park on a crisp sunny fall day, breathing in air made fresh by morning dew and slightly scented with the mint of dittany leaves.
+Yet the psychopath who had diminished their lives forever was free to enjoy the amenities of a state park on a crisp sunny fall day, breathing in air made fresh by morning dew and slightly scented with the mint of dittany leaves.
 And he was singing as if he hadn’t a care in the world.
 Singing!
 The injustice of the situation made Hera’s blood boil.

 Rye Dawson hiked this trail every Sunday morning, always arriving at the park around daybreak.
 He then traversed the four-mile loop at a steady pace, taking an hour and fifteen minutes to finish.
 Never more and never less.